How Much Does a Building Permit Cost?

 Allow you to focus on the enjoyable parts of construction or renovation

-After submitting your application, it usually takes two weeks for residential properties to receive a building permit, whereas commercial properties may take up to four weeks for approval.
-Some permits for smaller jobs may be received the same day, but you must check with your local authorities to see what documentation is needed and what jobs qualify for quick turnarounds.
+After submitting your application, it usually takes two weeks for residential properties to receive a building permit, although some minor projects are approved right away.
+Depending on the project, commercial properties may take up to four weeks for approval.

-If you're caught building without a permit, you may be forced to shut down your project and pay hefty fines in order to gain compliance.
-In some cases, violations to permit licensure may result in costs that match or exceed the project total itself, so it's always a good idea to obtain a permit before starting any work on a project.
+If you're caught building without a permit, your local agency may force you to shut down your project and pay hefty fines to gain compliance.
+Fines often result in costs that match or exceed the total cost of the renovation project itself—meaning you should never risk not getting a permit in the name of saving money.

-Yes, a homeowner can pull their own permits by making an inquiry to their local agencies and providing them with their address and personal information.
+Yes, homeowners can pull their permits by inquiring with their local agencies and providing their address and personal information.
 This is a handy resource for homeowners or contractors who have lost their permits and need additional copies.

-Overall, you save money by not outsourcing this job to someone else who may charge additional fees to hire sub-contractors and day laborers.
-However, the major downside to this type of permit is that you are subject to great financial risk in the event deadlines aren't meant on time or if a worker you hire gets hurt on the job.
+Overall, you save money by not outsourcing this job to someone else who may charge additional fees to hire subcontractors and laborers.
+However, the major downside to this type of permit is that you’re subject to great financial risk if you don’t meet deadlines on time or if a worker you hire gets hurt on the job.